Guide

 Start with the right tool

 Install Screenmarks.
-It automatically processes every screenshot with AI — generating titles, extracting text, and assigning tags.
+It automatically processes every screenshot by generating titles, extracting text, and assigning tags.
 You're building on a searchable foundation from capture #1.

 2